 Automation along the whole chain of road transportation and services will play a key role in future transport systems.
 Traffic Management should be prepared to accommodate the circulation of automated vehicles.
-A survey conducted among the members of the TM2.0 ERTICO Platform, including consultation by external stakeholders, reveals that road automation is expected to enable the provision of more reliable, effective and efficient Traffic Management services, which will increase road safety and efficiency and enhance environmental protection.
+The main objective of this TF was to assess how the gradual road presence of automated vehicles, at automation level 3 and above, will affect the current Traffic Management practices.
+Another objective was to analyse how new Traffic Management practices can facilitate the smooth integration of automated vehicles in real traffic, while gaining the maximum benefits from this introduction.
+Moreover, the TM 2.0 TF aimed to explore the interaction between Traffic Management, automated vehicles and human drivers.
+The TF worked under the principle that in order to establish an efficient and valuable interaction, "both ends" of the Traffic Management chain need to be prepared to communicate not only in the same language but also on the basis of similar technical and functional quality levels.
+The survey conducted among the members of the TF, including consultation by external stakeholders, reveals that road automation is expected to enable the provision of more reliable, effective and efficient Traffic Management services, which will increase road safety and efficiency and enhance environmental protection.
 High quality, detailed data of the current status of the road network and of the whole transport system should be always available, covering the whole road network.
 The traffic environment should be harmonised, while data privacy and security should be also safeguarded.
 New communication means with the automated vehicles should be conceptualised and designed, replacing the traditional communication means with human drivers, and this may require changes in the physical infrastructure.